Grotke/RayTracer/README.md

 ## Options
 You can toggle features and debugging options.
+They're noted in main.cpp in the featureFlags and debugFlag variables.
+Features are 'or'd together to make a bitmap.
+Only one debug view should be enabled at a time.
 ### Debug views
 Normal Map